msrsan/markoblog/menu/chill.md

 ---
 layout: page
-title: Productivity
+title: Chill
 ---
-Here is a list of blog posts with a Productivity background.
+Here is a list of all the Chill blog posts.

 <ul class="posts">
   {% for post in site.posts %}
-    {% if post.categories contains 'productivity' %}
+    {% if post.categories contains 'chill' %}

       {% assign year = post.date | date: "%Y" %}

       {% if year != prev_year %}